http-rs/surf/README.md

 <br/>

-Surf is the Rust HTTP client we've always wanted.
+Surf is a friendly HTTP client built for casual Rustaceans and veterans alike.
 It's completely modular, and built directly for `async/await`.
 Whether it's a quick script, or a cross-platform SDK, Surf will make it work.

 - Multi-platform out of the box
 - Extensible through a powerful middleware system